Chakloo

-Chakloo (in revenue record named Chakla) is a village on the bank of the Jhelum River, in the Baramulla District of Jammu and Kashmir, India.
+Chakloo, also known as Chakla, is a village on the bank of the Jhelum River, in the Baramulla District of Jammu and Kashmir, India.
 It is 7 km from the Baramulla.
 There are two bridges which connect the village to Kanispora via Ladoora, and Kawaja Bagh via Jambazpora respectively.
 Its Block is Nadihal, Constituency Rafiabad, Post Office Rohama, Zone/ Police Station/ Tehsil/ District Baramulla, and Jammu and Kashmir.
-There are Eight Mohalas in the village namely sadeeque colony, Alnoor colony,Usmaan Abaad, Eidgah colony, Gazi Mohalla,sofi mohalla, Dar Mohalla, and Peer Mohalla.
+There are eight Mohalas in the village: Sadeeque colony, Alnoor colony, Usmaan Abaad, Eidgah colony, Gazi Mohalla, Sofi Mohalla, Dar Mohalla, and Peer Mohalla.
 Recently the village was given a new administrative unit (Nayabat).

 Education

-The village has one high school namely Government Boys High School Chakloo, three middle schools namely Government Girls Middle School Chakloo, Sheikh-Ul-Aalam Model Public School Chakloo, Green Hills Model Public School Chakloo, Hanfia Model School Chakloo and one primary school namely Government Primary School Gazi Mihalla Chakloo Baramulla.
+The village has one high school (Government Boys High School Chakloo), several middle schools (Government Girls Middle School Chakloo, Sheikh-Ul-Aalam Model Public School Chakloo, Green Hills Model Public School Chakloo, Hanfia Model School Chakloo, and one primary school (Government Primary School Gazi Mihalla Chakloo Baramulla).
 All these schools impart quality education to all this students of the village.
-The literacy rate is 75% in males and 55% in females,and overall literacy rate is 65%.
+The literacy rate is 75% in males and 55% in females, and overall literacy rate is 65%.
 Compared to other villages in Rafiabad this village has higher literacy rate.
-The village is popular because of its decent/high quality education system.
-The students of this village are currently studying in top colleges and universities in the India.
-This village is well known for its renowned personalities like Islamic Professors, Engineers, Doctors, Teachers and some famous Kashmiri Poets.
+The village is popular because of the high quality of its education system.
+The students of this village are currently studying in top colleges and universities in India.
+This village is well known for its renowned personalities, including professors of Islam, engineers, doctors, teachers and some famous Kashmiri poets.